codelixir/automata-theory/README.md

 ### Step 1: Converting Regex from Infix representation to Postfix representation
 - Add `.` to represent the concatenate operator.
-- Convert expression to postfix using the Shuntinng-yard Algorithm
+- Convert expression to postfix using the Shunting-yard Algorithm

 ### Step 2: Converting the Postfix form of Regex to an NFA